 About Melissa Scott Sinclair

-Melissa Scott Sinclair is a novelist, essayist and award-winning journalist.
-She is the recipient of the 2023 Lit/South Award in Fiction and the 2021 Michael Kenneth Smith Novel Fellowship.
+Melissa Scott Sinclair is a fiction writer, essayist and award-winning journalist.
+She is a 2025 Virginia Center for the Creative Arts Fellow, as well as the recipient of the 2023 Lit/South Award in Fiction and the 2021 Michael Kenneth Smith Novel Fellowship.

-Melissa’s bylines have appeared in The Washington Post, Audubon, Richmond magazine, Style Weekly and The Virginian-Pilot.
-Her work has been recognized by the Virginia Press Association, the Virginia Outdoor Writers Association, and the Association of Alternative Newsweeklies.
+Melissa’s bylines have appeared in Slate, The Washington Post, Audubon, Richmond magazine, Style Weekly and other publications.
+She is also a contributor to WILD LIFE: An Explorer's Guide to the World's Living Wonders from Atlas Obscura.
+Her journalism has been recognized by the Virginia Press Association, the Virginia Outdoor Writers Association, and the Association of Alternative Newsweeklies.

-She is a longtime volunteer and former board member of the James River Writers, a nonprofit that inspires and connects the writing community in central Virginia.
+She is a longtime volunteer and current board member of the James River Writers, a nonprofit that inspires and connects the writing community in central Virginia.

 Melissa grew up in a hilltop house in Baltimore.
 She now lives with her family in Richmond, Virginia, where she spends summers raising tree frogs.